FAQ > PJM

 PJM 00020

-Question: FAQ GEN 00030 states that SSO Suppliers will receive a pro-rata share of ARR revenue per PJM's calculations.
-Is it the responsibility of The Companies to make the request for ARR's during the ARR allocation which will then be split amongst the SSO Suppliers?
-And, if this is the case, is there a transparent process in place that allows the SSO Suppliers to review/monitor the ARR's being requested by The Companies to ensure that commercially reasonable requests are being made?
+Question: FAQ GEN 00007 states that SSO Suppliers receive a pro-rata share of ARR revenue per PJM's calculations.
+Is it the responsibility of the Companies to make the request for ARRs during the ARR allocation which is then split amongst the SSO Suppliers?
+And, if this is the case, is there a transparent process in place that allows the SSO Suppliers to review/monitor the ARRs being requested by the Companies to ensure that commercially reasonable requests are being made?

 PJM 00021

-Question: Will the SSO Supplier deliver energy to the ATSI zone or the FE Ohio Aggregate?
+Question: Do the SSO Supplier deliver energy to the ATSI Zone or the FEOHIO_RESID_AGG?

 PJM 00022

-Question: FERC Order 745 proposes that all RTO’s allowing Demand Response in energy markets must pay Demand Response Resources full LMP at all hours.
-The cost of such a program would be allocated to load.
-Will the cost associated with FERC Order 745 be the responsibility of the FirstEnergy Ohio Utilities?
+Question: According to FERC Order 745, all RTOs allowing Demand Response in energy markets must pay Demand Response Resources full LMP at all hours.
+The cost of such a program is allocated to load.
+Is the cost associated with FERC Order 745 the responsibility of the FirstEnergy Ohio Utilities?

-No, the cost associated with FERC Order 745 will not be the responsibility of the FirstEnergy Ohio Utilities.
-Pursuant to the Master SSO Supply Agreement, any market-based cost allocated to load is the responsibility of the Load Serving Entity, which will be the winning bidders in the SSO competitive bidding process as well as Competitive Retail Electric Service (CRES) suppliers.
+Answer: No, the cost associated with FERC Order 745 is not the responsibility of the FirstEnergy Ohio Utilities.
+Pursuant to the Master SSO Supply Agreement, any market-based cost allocated to load is the responsibility of the Load Serving Entities, which are the winning bidders in the SSO Competitive Bidding Process as well as Competitive Retail Electric Service (CRES) suppliers.

 FAQs Disclaimer